springfall2008/batpred/README.md

   - predbat.soc_kw - Predicted state of charge (in Kwh) at the end of the prediction, not very useful in itself, but holds all minute by minute prediction data (in attributes) which can be charted with Apex Charts (or similar)
   - predbat.soc_min_kwh - The minimum battery level during the time period in Kwh
   - predbat.metric - Predicted cost metric for the next simulated period (in pence).
 Also contains data for charting cost in attributes.
+  - predbat.battery_power - Predicted battery power per minute, for charting
+  - predbat.pv_power - Predicted PV power per minute, for charting
+  - predbat.grid_power - Predicted Grid power per minute, for charting
+  - predbat.car_soc - Predicted car battery %

 - When calculate_best is enabled a second set of entities are created for the simulation based on the best battery charge percentage:
+  - predbat.best_battery_hours_left - Number of hours left under best plan
-  - predbat.best_export_energy - Predicted exports under best SOC setting
+  - predbat.best_export_energy - Predicted exports under best plan
-  - predbat_best_import_energy - Predicted imports under best SOC setting
+  - predbat_best_import_energy - Predicted imports under best plan
   - predbat_best_load - Predicted best load energy
+  - predbat.best_pv_energy - Predicted Best PV energy in Kwh
   - predbat_best_import_energy_battery - Predicted imports to the battery under best SOC setting
   - predbat_best_import_energy_house - Predicted imports to the house under best SOC setting
   - predbat_soc_kw_best - Predicted best final state of charge (in Kwh), holds minute by minute prediction data (in attributes) to be charted
-  - predbat.soc_kw_best10 - As soc_kw_best but using the 10% solar forecast, also holds minute by minute data (in attributes) to be charted
   - predbat.soc_kw_best_h1 - Single data point for the predicted state of charge in 1 hours time (useful for calibration charts, predicted vs actual)
   - predbat.soc_kw_best_h8 - Single data point for the predicted state of charge in 8 hours time (useful for calibration charts, predicted vs actual)
   - predbat.soc_kw_best_h12 - Single data point for hte predicted state of charge in 12 hours time (useful for calibration charts, predicted vs actual)